Caraway Irish Soda Bread Muffins

-- Divide batter evenly among the prepared muffin well, filling each about 3/4 full.
+- Divide batter evenly among the prepared muffin wells, filling each about 3/4 full.
 The batter will be stiff and form small mounds in the wells.
 Sprinkle a small amount of additional white sugar on top of each muffin, if desired.

 - Bake for 20-24 minutes, until a toothpick or cake tester inserted into the center of a muffin comes out clean.
 Remove pan from the oven, and gently tip the muffins in the pan; this prevents the bottoms from getting soggy.
 After 5-10 minutes, remove muffins to cool directly on a wire rack.
 Serve slightly warm, with butter.

-Adapted, slightly, from King Arthur Flour.
+- Recipe: Adapted, slightly, from King Arthur Flour.